hfolcot/issue-tracker/README.md

 ## Notes for CI assessors

 ### Sample developer account
 The application has developers and basic users.
-Basic users are ready to go as soon as they register but developers need to be granted access through admin.
+Basic users are ready to go as soon as they register but developers need to be granted access through admin (details in deployment section).
 I have supplied a sample account below.

 Username: citester
 Password: guess321